top of page

 Biography

-Soprano Georgie Malcolm has recently joined the prestigious opera course at the Guildhall School of Music and Drama, having completed her postgraduate studies at the Royal Northern College of Music, gaining both her MMUS and PGDip with distinction under Susan Roper and Elizabeth Ritchie.
+Soprano Georgie Malcolm has recently joined the prestigious opera course at the Guildhall School of Music and Drama where she studies with Yvonne Kenny, having completed her postgraduate studies at the Royal Northern College of Music, gaining both her MMUS and PGDip with distinction under Susan Roper and Elizabeth Ritchie.
 She received second prize at the National Mozart Singing Competition 2022, also winning their Schubert prize, and is fast establishing herself as a versatile singer of opera, oratorio and song.

 After graduating from the University of Edinburgh with a first class degree in English Literature and French, Georgie spent a couple of years working in publishing in Oxford, whilst enjoying an increasingly busy schedule of singing engagements on the side.
 In 2019 she decided to apply to conservatoire and pursue music full-time.

 Georgie is gaining recognition on the concert platform, regularly performing as a soloist in oratorios and other concert works throughout the UK.
-Recent highlights include her Royal Albert Hall debut in Handel's Messiah with The Really Big Chorus, conducted by Brian Kay, Bach’s Magnificat and Alec Roth’s ‘A Time To Dance’ with Goldsmith’s Choral Union at Cadogan Hall, Handel’s Athalia (singing Josabeth) at Dartington Festival conducted by Laurence Cummings, Haydn’s Creation at Buxton International Festival, and Haydn’s Harmoniemesse with the BBC Philharmonic at the Bridgewater Hall under Ben Gernon, which was later broadcast on Radio 3.
+Recent highlights include her Royal Albert Hall debut in Handel's Messiah with The Really Big Chorus, conducted by Brian Kay, Bach’s Magnificat and Alec Roth’s ‘A Time To Dance’ with Goldsmith’s Choral Union at Cadogan Hall, Handel’s Athalia (singing Josabeth) at Dartington Festival conducted by Laurence Cummings, Haydn’s Creation at both Buxton International Festival and at Southwell Minster, and Haydn’s Harmoniemesse with the BBC Philharmonic at the Bridgewater Hall under Ben Gernon, which was later broadcast on Radio 3.

-Whilst at the RNCM Georgie was the inaugural winner of the Howard-Williams Memorial Prize (a prize established to highlight the contributions of Black composers to the art song repertoire), a recipient of the Dame Eva Turner Award, highly commended in the Betty Bannerman Award for French Song, and was chosen to be a finalist in both the college’s Concerto Competition and the Joyce and Michael Kennedy Award for the Singing of Strauss (although sadly a bout of covid in 2021 prevented actually competing in either of these finals!).
+Whilst at the RNCM Georgie was the inaugural winner of the Howard-Williams Memorial Prize (a prize established to highlight the contributions of composers of African heritage to the art song repertoire), a recipient of the Dame Eva Turner Award, highly commended in the Betty Bannerman Award for French Song, and was chosen to be a finalist in both the college’s Concerto Competition and the Joyce and Michael Kennedy Award for the Singing of Strauss (although sadly a bout of covid in 2021 prevented actually competing in either of these finals!).
 Outside of college, as well as her success at the National Mozart Singing Competition in 2022 she was recently a finalist in both the Northern Aldborough Festival’s New Voices Competition 2023 and the Bampton Classical Opera Young Singers' Competition 2023.
+She looks forward to competing in the Wigmore Hall's International Song Competition in September.

 Georgie has a background in choral singing, and she continues with some ensemble work alongside her solo performing, singing regularly with Kantos Chamber Choir in Manchester under Ellie Slorach, and deputizing in various church choirs including the oratories of both Manchester and Oxford.